Nixes/lp-trip-calc/README.md

 - Cancelled/incomplete trips use the same from and to StopId
 - Cancelled/incomplete trips use the first DateTimeUTC as both the Started and Finished values
 - Assumed the names of the various trip statuses are "COMPLETED", "INCOMPLETE", "CANCELLED".
 Only COMPLETED was provided.
-- Output trips.csv is sorted by Finished time

 ## Issues/Observations